sloria/old-site/_posts/2013-09-01-finding-important-words-in-a-document-using-tf-idf.md

 ---
 layout: post
-title: "Finding Important Words in Text Using TF-IDF"
+title: "Tutorial: Finding Important Words in Text Using TF-IDF"
 description: "A tutorial on how to use the TF-IDF algorithm to find important words in text.
 Uses Python and TextBlob."
 category: programming
 tags: [python, textblob, data-analysis]